| DURATION 8 Days | ACTIVITY Trekking | MAX ALTITUDE 3880 | TRIP GRADE Moderate |

 A visa for Nepal is easily available at the Tribhuvan International Airport, Kathmandu.
 If you are unable to get a visa from your country, then you can apply for a 15-day visa after arriving in Nepal.
 If there is a Nepal Embassy in your own country, then you can get a Nepal visa before coming to Nepal as well.

-Nepal visa on Arrival cost
+Nepal visa on arrival cost

 | 15 Days | $30 (USD) |